Rather than keep slagging off the DUP over the Protocol, let’s recognise their better points

 “But consent means cross community consent and to deny it is a violation of the GFA.”
 Almost certainly it doesn’t mean that legally.Unionists and the EU Commission are well matched in their love for arguing over texts and their interpretation.
 The Commission is a minimally accountable behemoth which depends on law.
 So let us admit that there is a whole series of democratic deficits over Brexit and the Protocol is currently the most contentious.
 Cross community consent is prescribed and the Protocol is not a constitutional change.
 It might not be a constitutional instrument but sure as hell it’s a major political change.
 Consent in one form or another is required for such a momentous change as the Protocol.
 But in what form?
 As a major political challenge one thing is for sure.
 It will not be decided in the courts.

 Binary choices are the bane of our existence whether it be Brexit or at this stage a border poll.
 Scrapping the Protocol entirely is another one.
-But such a major change requires whole hearted consent and that is absent.
-NI consent must involve more than adhoc representation on the joint committees but a full blown role for the Assembly.
+But the compromise that will be eventually reached will requires the whole hearted consent that is currently absent.
+I suggest the only way to win it consent must involve more than adhoc representation on the joint committees but a full blown role for the Assembly, taking its fair share of the democratic accountability the DUP claim they want.
 And that requires the DUP to rejoin it.
-To settle the form another major international conference of stake holders may be required .
+Soft pedalling on unity drives in favour of a functioning Assembly and major investment to take advantages of the UK and EU single markets may be required, with Dublin support.
+To settle the terms of Assembly restoration, another major international conference of stake holders may be required .
 Can we find another acceptable American or would s/he stick in the unionist craw?

 On the ground I believe the best that can be hoped for is a slow phasing in of green and red channels and a British promise not to diverge from EU standards for at least five years.
 One can also envisage spot checks in the territory of the Republic for goods for onward export .
 The closer the data sharing the better, and the simpler the bureaucracy for trusted traders.